Determine The Number Of 6 P Electrons In Po

 1. Identify the Atomic Number of Polonium

 The atomic number (Z) of polonium (Po) is 84.
-This means a neutral polonium atom has 84 protons in its nucleus and, consequently, 84 electrons surrounding the nucleus.
+In real terms, this means a neutral polonium atom has 84 protons in its nucleus and, consequently, 84 electrons surrounding the nucleus.
 The electron configuration must account for all 84 electrons.

 2. Apply the Aufbau Principle to Fill Orbitals